About Check Into Cash

 On the other hand, you can get up to $25K for your vehicle through Check Into Cash’s title loans or title pawn.
+For new customers - up to $750 or state maximum.
 Here, you’ll need to bring your vehicle to a physical store location, as well as your clear title, a government-issued photo ID, proof of residence, and proof of income.
 However, you can start the process online and receive a no-obligation appraisal estimate before filling out an application.

 As you might imagine, all of Check Into Cash’s services may not be available in all states.
 In order to check your state’s eligibility, be sure to take a look at the company’s Information by State page.

 Because of these state regulatory requirements, the interest rates you’ll pay with Check Into Cash will vary, although we found APRs ranging anywhere between 153% and 782% (yes, you read that right!) at the time of our research.

 In order to ask questions or apply for a loan, you can call Check Into Cash’s customer service department at 877-577-7977.